wind energy image

 In the self-excited mode, the generator output frequency and voltage are affected by the rotational speed, the turbine load, and the capacitance value in farads of the capacitors.
 Then in order for self-excitation of the generator to occur, there needs to be a minimum rotational speed for the value of capacitance used across the stator windings.

-The “Self-excited induction generator”, (SEIG) is a good candidate for wind powered electric generation applications especially in variable wind speed and remote areas, because they do not need external power supply to produce the magnetic field.
 A three-phase induction generator can be converted into a variable speed single-phase induction generator by connecting two excitation capacitors across the three-phase windings.
-One of value C amount of capacitance on one phase and the other of value 2C amount of capacitance across the other phase as shown.
+One of value C amount of capacitance (in Farads) connected to one phase, and the other, twice the value 2C amount of capacitance across the other phase as shown.

 Single-phase Output from a 3-phase Induction Generator